 CBD is Federally Legal in the US

-CBD must come from hemp and must not contain more than 0.3% THC
+CBD must come from hemp (no other cannabis plants), and must not contain more than 0.3% THC

-The cannabis or hemp plant is home to over 473 chemicals classified as cannabinoids, terpenes, complex sugars and more.
+Hemp plants are home to over 473 chemicals classified as terpenes, cannabinoids, complex sugars and more.

 Out of this vast number, about 124 chemicals have been identified as cannabinoids.
 CBD that’s found within many CBD products is only one of these powerful compounds.
 THC, as we discussed earlier, is another.

 Where is CBD Legal?

-Since the laws guiding the use, possession and sales of CBD products vary from one state to the next, we’ll look into which states CBD laws are either strange, or don’t permit the possession or use of CBD.
+Since the laws guiding the use, possession and sales of pure CBD oil products vary from one state to the next, we’ll look into which states CBD laws are either strange, or don’t permit the possession or use of CBD products.

 *As a side note, CBD is already legal in several parts of the world including: Croatia, Colombia, Canada, Bermuda, Australia, Argentina, Brazil, Netherlands, Lebanon, Jamaica, Macedonia, Portugal, Malawi, Sri Lanka, Thailand, Uruguay and the United States.

 Let’s go ahead and divide the states up into three categories (periodically updated due to changes in legislation):

 Green states are CBD friendly.
-Gray states have somewhat strange laws regarding CBD.
+Gray states have somewhat strange laws regarding CBD products.
 Finally, Red states do not allow CBD.